-The typical law school example includes the exploding glass coke bottle case causing blindness or a flowerpot dropping off a building's ledge near a window opening.
+The typical law school example includes the exploding glass coke bottle case causing blindness or a flowerpot dropping off a building’s ledge near a window.
 Whether the occupant or owner was present, a bottle under pressure exploding, or a falling pot from above could maim, injure or kill.
 Anyone with common sense would know this to be true.

-So the law infers defendants' negligence was afoot because insecure ceramic pots falling, exploding shards of glass shattering, and flying bottle caps from pressure explosion are things that speak for themselves.
+So the law infers defendants’ negligence was afoot because insecure ceramic pots falling, exploding shards of glass shattering, and flying bottle caps from pressure explosions are things that speak for themselves.

 Because a presumption of negligence exists under res ipsa, the prospective plaintiff may proceed with a cause of action for res ipsa.
-However, in many other cases, the lines are not as bright as to fault.
-Fortunately for the plaintiff, this is only one of many theories available under negligence law for a money damages recovery.
+However, the lines are not as bright as to fault in many other cases.
+Fortunately for the plaintiff, this is only one of many theories available for a money damages recovery under negligence law.
 And a series of environmental factors must be considered to show negligent behavior.
 In such a case, the concept of res ipsa allows the judge or jury to assume actions taken by the defendant would have led to the same result.

 Are There Commonalities of Res Ipsa Across Jurisdictions?

-This common factor acts as the so-called 'common sense' provision in civil cases.
-Most states follow this principle in determining whether the defendant caused the accident in question.
+This common factor is the so-called ‘common sense provision in civil cases.
+Most states follow this principle in determining whether the defendant caused the accident.

 Most statutes follow the concept that: